Tornadoes of 2018: May 14–15 (United States)

 A moderate two-day outbreak of tornadoes affected the Great Plains and Northeastern United States.
-Multiple tornadoes touched down in Kansas on May 14, including two strong EF2 tornadoes and an EF1 that occurred near Maple City.
-Many power poles and trees were downed by the tornadoes near Maple City, and one of the EF2 tornadoes rolled a manufactured home.
-Numerous severe thunderstorms, including several tornadoes, impacted the Northeastern United States the following day.
+Multiple tornadoes touched down in Kansas on May 14, including a strong EF2 tornado that toppled large trees and power poles a mile east of Maple City, Kansas.
+A strong derecho, with several associated tornadoes, impacted the Northeastern United States the following day.
 An EF2 tornado snapped many large trees and damaged businesses in Kent, New York.
 The towns of Oxford, Connecticut and Patterson, New York sustained minor damage from EF1 tornadoes as well.
 An EF0 tornado toppled a tree onto a moving vehicle in Newburgh, New York, killing one person.
 Another five people in the Northeastern United States were killed by straight-line winds.
 All Metro-North Railroad services out of Grand Central Terminal were suspended that night due to the storm.
-The straight line winds also forced the Delaware Water Gap National Recreation Area to briefly close, with Sleeping Giant State Park closed for over a year.
+The straight line winds, select areas seeing excess of 100-mph, also forced the Delaware Water Gap National Recreation Area to briefly close, with Sleeping Giant State Park closed for over a year.
 A total of 24 tornadoes were confirmed.
 Damage from the entire outbreak amounted to $1.5 billion, and 600,000 customers in the Northeast lost power.